philipturner/swift-colab/Documentation/MagicCommands.md

-# Built-In "`%`" Directives
+# Magic Commands

 Swift Colab notebooks have various built-in commands for downloading external libraries and interacting with the operating system.
-These mirror and substitute the usage of inline Shell code in Python notebooks, with slightly different behavior:

-- The Swift kernel extracts them from a code block and executes them separately.
-They execute before all other Swift code in a code block, even if the Swift code appears before them.
-- Regardless of whether a Swift `for` loop surrounds a command, it always executes once.
-In the Python kernel, Shell code follows the program's control flow.
-This means it may never run or could run more than once.
-- They start with `%` instead of `!`.
-Instead of passing the code into a terminal, they function like IPython's ["magic" commands](http://ipython.org/ipython-doc/dev/interactive/magics.html), which also start with `%`.
+These start with `%` and behave like the IPython [magic commands](http://ipython.org/ipython-doc/dev/interactive/magics.html).
+They take the role of inline Shell commands in Python notebooks, which start with `!`.
+Before executing a code block, the kernel extracts all magic commands and executes them in the order they appear.
+They are oblivious to the surrounding Swift code, whereas Python Shell commands follow the control flow of Python code.

 Percent directives are implemented in [PreprocessAndExecute.swift](https://github.com/philipturner/swift-colab/blob/main/Sources/JupyterKernel/SwiftKernel/PreprocessAndExecute.swift) and [ProcessInstalls.swift](https://github.com/philipturner/swift-colab/blob/main/Sources/JupyterKernel/SwiftKernel/ProcessInstalls.swift).